agomezmoron/appium-maven-archetype/README.md

 ###### In the src/test/resources:

-1. Selectors
+1. Selectors:
-2. Suites
+2. Suites:
-3. .properties
+3. _properties_

 ###### In the src/test/java: